cosmos/ibc/spec/ics-3-bidirectional-connection-semantics/README.md

 Prior to connection establishment:

 - No further IBC subprotocols should operate, since cross-chain substates cannot be verified.
-- The initiating actor (who creates the connection) must be able to specify a root-of-trust for the chain to connect to and a root of trust for the connecting chain (implicitly, e.g. by sending the transaction).
+- The initiating actor (who creates the connection) must be able to specify an initial consensus state for the chain to connect to and an initial consensus state for the connecting chain (implicitly, e.g. by sending the transaction).

 #### During Handshake